Skip Global navigation and goto content

 Individual Food Vendor or Booths operating at Temporary Food Service Events that take place on properties regulated by Environmental Health Services should complete the Temporary Food Service Event Vendor/Booth Notification Form and forward it to the department for review with applicable fees (fee information located on form).
 Vendors/booths are required to comply with applicable food service requirements in accordance with Chapter 64E-11, Florida Administrative Code (F.A.C.).
 Please also review the Food Safety at Temporary Events brochure for more information.

-The Department of Business and Professional Regulation regulates temporary food service events on all other types of properties (those not regulated by the Florida Department of Health in Brevard County) within Brevard County.
+The Florida Department of Business and Professional Regulation regulates temporary food service events on all other types of properties (those not regulated by DOH-Brevard) within Brevard County.
 Contact the DBPR at 850-487-1395 or go to Guide to Temporary Food Service Events - DBPR for more information.

-For more information on food facilities under the jurisdiction of the Department of Health in the State of Florida, please visit https://www.floridahealth.gov/environmental-health/food-safety-and-sanitation/index.html and for Food Hygiene Inspection Data.
+For more information on food facilities under the jurisdiction of the DOH in the State of Florida, please visit FloridaHealth.gov and for Food Hygiene Inspection Data.